Synesthesia is a phenomenon that can occur when people experience “extra” or unrelated senses being activated in response to stimuli.

-However, new research with functional magnetic resonance imaging (fMRI) was able to show that there is a dramatic increase in the area of the brain responsible for sight when the participant is subjected to certain stimuli.
-Another test showed that sensory receptors are just more active in some individuals, giving them an extra sense.
+Scientists believe that an estimated 2-4% of the population may have synesthesia but acknowledge that there could be many more undiagnosed people.
+New research with functional magnetic resonance imaging (fMRI) suggests that individuals living with synesthesia experience a dramatic increase in the area of the brain responsible for sight when the participant is subjected to certain stimuli.
+Another test referenced in the linked study showed that sensory receptors might be more active in some individuals, giving them the appearance of an “extra sense.”

 Different Types Of Synesthesia

-A person who experiences any type of synesthesia is considered a synesthete.
-No matter what kind of synesthesia one has, no two people experience it the same way, but there are two basic forms of synesthesia, which are associative and projective.
+A person who experiences any type of synesthesia can be considered a synesthete.
+No matter what kind of synesthesia one has, it is generally believed that no two people experience it the same way.
+Science currently supports the hypothesis that there are two basic forms of synesthesia: associative and projective.

-Those synesthetes with projective synesthesia, which is the most common type of this phenomenon, can see shapes, forms, or colors when they hear, smell, or taste something.
+People with projective synesthesia may see shapes, forms, or colors when they hear, smell, or taste something.
 They may also actually taste, smell, feel, see, or hear things that are supposed to be experienced by a different one of their senses.
-For example, they can hear the color red or see scents.
-For them, the sound of a guitar may cause them to see a blue square.
-But, those with associative synesthesia will just feel or know that the guitar sounds blue.

-Those who have chromesthesia see colors when they hear certain sounds.
-For instance, a dog barking may cause the synesthete to see the color green.
-While projective synesthetes see the color green in real life, associative synesthetes just associate that sound with the color.
+Those who have chromesthesia may see colors when they hear certain sounds.
+For instance, a dog barking may cause the synesthete to see the color green, based on whatever previous association has been stimulated or established.
+While projective synesthetes might see the color green in real life, associative synesthetes may simply associate that sound with the color.